suncoast-devs/handbook/lessons/career-looking/sample-questions.md

 ## Tech Specific Questions

-These are a healthy mix of technical level questions, spanning from entry to senior.
+These are a healthy mix of technical-level questions, spanning from entry to senior.
 So you probably won't know all the answers.
 Moreover, that is okay.
 Use these as a guide to see what kinds of things software developers should expect to hear during interviews.
-When learning the answers, it's essential to not only know what is going on but also to create some code sample to explore the concepts.
+When learning the answers, it's essential to not only know what is going on but also to create some code samples to explore the concepts.

-For example, for `javascript` => `- Explain == vs. ===`, create a small script that demonstrates to yourself, that you know what they mean, and not just pulling up textbook answers.
+For example, for `javascript` => `- Explain == vs. ===`, create a small script that demonstrates to yourself that you know what they mean and not just pulling up textbook answers.

 General Technical Knowledge

 - What is your least/most favorite language that you use?
 Why?
 - How would you improve (a technology you have used a lot)?
 - Describe or give an example of asynchronous programming?
-- What is your best definition of Object Oriented Programming? of Functional programming?
+- What is your best definition of Object Oriented Programming?
+Of Functional programming?
 Of Procedural Programming?
 - What is a RESTful API?
 - What is an idempotent operation?